-...FLASH FLOOD WATCH IN EFFECT THROUGH THIS EVENING...
+...FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH FRIDAY MORNING...

 the following areas, in East Arkansas, Clay, Craighead,